CSCIClub/CSCIClub.github.io/README.md

 # CSCIClub.github.io
-this is vertical navbar using bootstrap
+this is vertical navbar 2nd attempt using bootstrap